algmyr/ComplexSeminar/slides.markdown

 ## “Intriguing properties of neural networks”
 Szegedy et al [@szegedy] showed that

+* Created examples identifiable by humans but not by the network

-* Small pertubations on an recognized image yields misclassifications
+* Small pertubations on a recognized image yields misclassifications

 * Hardly perceptible change to a human